arrowarchive/Old-Arrowarchive/docs/index.md

 # Welcome to the Arrowarchive!
-This is my corner of the internet, where I will post my art and build a digital portfolio.
+This is the official art blog of arrowarchive!

-I will post digital art both old and new here, so some drawings will look dated in comparison to others.
-If you want to know more, please view the "About Me" section below.
+I am a digital artist, character designer, and aspiring filmmaker with a style reminiscent of the shows I grew up with.

-### About Me:
+## About Me:
 * **[Terms of Service](tos.md)**
 * [Frequently Asked Questions](mainmenu/FAQ.md)
 * [More About Me](mainmenu/aboutmore.md)

+## My Art:
 * **[Archive](gallery.md)**

+## Follow me on *Twitter!*
 * **[Twitter](https://twitter.com/arrowarchive)**

-### School Work
+## School Work

 * [Resume](mainmenu/resumeinfo.md)
 * [Web Development Reflection](mainmenu/reflection.md)